-Three prizes of $500.00 each will be awarded to the winning individual student and/or group in the following categories: Undergraduate Foundational (100-level courses), Undergraduate Upper-level (200- to 400-level courses), and Graduate.
+Three prizes of $500.00 each will be awarded to the winning individual student or group in the following categories: Undergraduate Foundational (100-level courses), Undergraduate Upper-level (200- to 400-level courses), and Graduate.
 If won by a group, the award will be split equally among the group members.
-All you need to do is write a 500- to 700-word essay describing your research process and how you used the library in completing the project.
+All you need to do is write a 500- to 700-word essay describing your research process and how you used the Library in completing the project.
 Click here for some tips on how to craft the best 500- to 700-word essay you can about your research.

 A statement of faculty support from the instructor who assigned the research project is also required for each submission.